junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/README.md

 You need the "requests" library, and you can download it using `pip install requests`

 # How to operate the Never-Ending Story game?
- 1. Download the file.
+ 1. Download the **[file here](https://github.com/junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/blob/main/prototype_codefinal.py)** (our final product).
  2. Install the necessary modules.
+Read more about them **[here](https://github.com/junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/blob/main/REQUIREMENTS.md)**!
  3. Run the file and enjoy the game!
+Have fun!